PositiveSumData/NationalOralHealthDataPortal/Data/EmergencyDepartment/README.md

 The citation recommendation attached to each HCUPnet CSV download is:
 ```
-Citation: HCUPnet, Healthcare Cost and Utilization Project.
+HCUPnet, Healthcare Cost and Utilization Project.
 Agency for Healthcare Research and Quality, Rockville, MD. http://10.35.1.231/.
 For more information about HCUP data see http://www.hcup-us.ahrq.gov/
 ```

+### Data use agreements

+To download HCUPnet datasets, users must agree to a user agreement that they will not attempt to identify individuals with the data.
+More strict user agreements come attached with micro data from HCUP or individual states.

-### Individual states
+## Individual states

 Data not available in HCUPnet or the wider HCUP project is usually available by direct relationship with a state.
 The steward of each state's ED data varies.
 It may be the department of health, or the hospital association, or another entity.
 They may charge various rates for obtaining their data, and data definitions may or may not be consistent between states.
 This section will be updated as more information on state-based entities becomes available.

-# Tutorial
-.

-owner
-Data use agreement

 ## Structure

+### Measures

 ### Code sets

-NTDC
+#### NTDC
-Any dental
+#### Any dental
-CPP
+#### CPP

-### Fields
+### Dimensions

 ### Database diagram
 * states included, missing